kartha01/IBMPartnerDemo/README.md

 ## Persistent Demo Environment (Cost)
 If you are looking for something you can personalized, isolated and persistent, you can go down the path of a cluster of your own on IBM Cloud.
 Following the steps below, you will be responsible for infrastructure costs, but we do have some offsets that can easy this monetary pain.
 ### Prerequisite steps to get entitlement to Cloud Pak software:
 1. Already an IBM PartnerWorld member and have purchased an IBM Partner Package.
-Every package has the Software Access Catalog, so choose the right [Partner Package for your business](https://www.ibm.com/partnerworld/program/benefits/partner-package) (Note: Must be logged in to PartnerWorld to see details)
+Every package has the Software Access Catalog, so choose the right [Partner Package for your business](https://www.ibm.com/partnerworld/program/benefits/partner-package) **Note:** Must be logged in to PartnerWorld to see details
 1. Add employees to your IBM PartnerWorld Profile.
 This will provide them with authorization to entitled software on premises or Cloud Container registry.
 1. Verify that you have access to [the entitlement registry](https://myibm.ibm.com/products-services/containerlibrary).
-Click Library, it should say "IBM SOFTWARE ACCESS 1 YEAR"
+Click *Library*, it should say `IBM SOFTWARE ACCESS 1 YEAR`

 ### Creating an IBM Cloud account
 1. Decide on what [type of account](https://cloud.ibm.com/docs/account?topic=account-accounts) you desire for your Organization.
-1.[Create an IBM Cloud account](https://cloud.ibm.com/registration?cm_sp=Cloud-Home-_-LeadspaceReg-IBMCloud_CloudHome-_-LSReg) for your Organization.
+1. [Create an IBM Cloud account](https://cloud.ibm.com/registration?cm_sp=Cloud-Home-_-LeadspaceReg-IBMCloud_CloudHome-_-LSReg) for your Organization.
 You will want to add people to this and use business email addresses.
 These business email addresses should also be listed in your IBM PartnerWorld Profile.
-This gains you entitlement to Not For Resale IBM Software and Container registry for Cloud Paks.
+This gains you entitlement to Not For Resale IBM Software and Container registry for Cloud Paks. **Note:** You will need to have at least a PayGo or credit card account to access the none PaaS services.
 1. Verify you can log into your companies account.
 1. Request your [PartnerWorld IBM Cloud Credits](https://www-356.ibm.com/partnerworld/wps/servlet/mem/ContentHandler/pw_frm_bam_mrb_ibm-cloud-credits).
 You will need your cloud account #, so the credits are allocated appropriately.
 This is is an annual action.
 1. Adding [subscription and credits to your account.](https://cloud.ibm.com/docs/billing-usage?topic=billing-usage-subscription_code)